 - How often do you use the London Underground or Overground rail on weekdays?

-Now, I’m sure the business could find a use for the answers, but as a respondent I couldn’t easily see what the relevance of “the make and model of my car” was, nor the benefit of telling a food delivery box company this information.
+Now, I’m sure the business could find a use for the answers.
+Still, as a respondent, I couldn’t easily see the relevance of “the make and model of my car” nor the benefit of telling a food delivery box company this information.

 I was 80%+ through filling in the survey before I gave up.

-Its important when designing a survey to think not only about what you as a business want to learn and of course prioritise your questions to not make your survey too long, but also about the perception of your users as they fill it in.
+It’s essential when designing a survey to think not only about what you as a business want to learn and, of course, prioritise your questions not to make your survey too long, but also about the perception of your users as they fill it in.

-If your survey is too long or too invasive, people will start, but never complete.
+If your survey is too long or invasive, people will start but never complete it.